-There is no current on-market share buy-back.
+There was a current on-market share buy-back of 94,332 shares during the year.

 Capital risk management

 The consolidated entity's objectives when managing capital are to safeguard its ability to continue as a going concern, so that it can provide returns for shareholders and benefits for other stakeholders and to maintain an optimum capital structure to reduce the cost of capital.